PravunathSingh/FoodBae/README.md

 Search and generate random meals from the [themealdb.com](www.themealdb.com) API

+The App can be found live at [foodbae.netlify.app](www.foodbae.netlify.app)

 ## Project Specifications

 - Display UI with form to search and button to generate